QianyiWu/GSRec/README.md

 ## Data

 We provided our [preprocessed Replica](https://drive.google.com/file/d/1PGW0D7Sy5H7KRrRSXhVx3qcI9Y8AU8q1/view?usp=drive_link) dataset (8 scenes, ~1.7GB) for reference.
+You can download the dataset and put it in the ```data``` folder.
 The data structure similar to other 3DGS project and will be organised as follows:

 ```
 data/
-├── dataset_name
+├── dataset_name ("replica" in this case)
-│   ├── scene1/
+│   ├── scan1/
 │   │   ├── images
 │   │   │   ├── IMG_0.jpg
 │   │   │   ├── IMG_1.jpg
 │   │   │   ├── ...
 │   │   ├── sparse/
 │   │       └──0/
-│   ├── scene2/
+│   ├── scan2/
 │   │   ├── images
 │   │   │   ├── IMG_0.jpg
 │   │   │   ├── IMG_1.jpg